Myrmidons: Mythology

-Medieval Myrmidons
+Medieval use of the name

 Achilles was described by Leo the Deacon (born ca. 950) not as Hellene, but as Scythian, while according to the Byzantine author John Malalas (c.
 491–578), his army was made up of a tribe previously known as Myrmidons and "known now as Bulgars".
 The 12th-century Byzantine poet John Tzetzes also identified the Myrmidons with the Bulgars, whom he also identified with the Paeonians, although the latter may be intended in a purely geographical sense.
 In the 11th century, Michael Attaleiates called the Rus' Myrmidons, but this usage did not catch on.

 According to Byzantine history scholar Andrew J. Ekonomou, these represent intentional distortions designed to "minimize the valor of pagan heroes, and eventually to extinguish their memory altogether".
-Anthony Kaldellis, on the other hand, argues that such use of classical ethnonyms for modern peoples "do not really fall under the category of distortion at all".
+Anthony Kaldellis, on the other hand, argues that such use of classical ethnonyms for modern peoples "do[es] not really fall under the category of distortion at all".

-Modern Myrmidons
+Modern usage

-The Myrmidons of Greek myth were known for their loyalty to their leaders, so that in pre-industrial Europe the word "myrmidon" carried many of the same connotations that "robot" does today.
+The Myrmidons of Greek myth were known for their loyalty to their leaders, so that in pre-industrial Europe the word "myrmidon" carried many of the same connotations that "robot" does today, particularly the unquestioning nature of its following direction.
 "Myrmidon" later came to mean "hired ruffian", according to the Oxford English Dictionary.